AriFordsham/GHCWiki/status/may09.md

 features we discussed in the October 2008 status report.

-A little over five months later we released GHC 6.10.2, with XX new patches fixing YY new tickets raised against 6.10.1 **IAN CAN YOU FILL IN XX and YY?**.
+A little over five months later we released GHC 6.10.2, with more than 200 new patches fixing more than 100 tickets raised against 6.10.1.
 We hoped that'd be it for the 6.10 branch, but we slipped up and 6.10.2 contained a couple of annoying regresssions (concerning Control-C and editline).
 By the time you read this, GHC 6.10.3 (fixing these regressions) should